Vladas Niunka: Soviet Lithuania

-On 15 June 1940, Lithuania was occupied by the Soviet Union.
-Niunka was freed on 18 June and appointed editor of Tiesa (then known as Liaudies balsas).
-He was involved in the show elections to the People's Seimas: helped draft the new election law and became chairman of the electoral commission.
-Niunka was given only 12 hours to prepare the law which allowed only one candidate per seat.
-He helped to falsify the election results.
-From August 1940 to May 1944, he was the chief prosecutor of the Lithuanian SSR.
-When Nazi Germany invaded in June 1941, Niunka evacuated to Moscow.
-There he joined the propaganda section of the CPL and worked publishing communist press.
-In April 1944, he became the second secretary of CPL but was quickly dismissed by Mikhail Suslov for "softness".
-Niunka was elected to the Politburo of CPL in August 1944.

 Niunka was a deputy chairman of the Council of Ministers of the Lithuanian SSR from January 1945 to November 1948.
 In April–November 1948, he was also Minister of Education.
 He moved on to become secretary of the Propaganda and Agitation Department of CPL until 1961.
 In this capacity, he chaired a commission on the translation and publication of collected works of Vladimir Lenin (35 volumes) and other fundamental works of Marxism–Leninism.
 He supported sovietization and suppression of the Lithuanian culture and the Catholic Church.
 He advocated to prohibit Lithuanian deportees from returning to Lithuania.
 At the same time, he was a deputy of the Supreme Soviet of the Soviet Union (1946–1962) as well as of the Supreme Soviet of the Lithuanian SSR (1947–1983) and was its chairman from 1955 to 1963 – de jure equivalent to the speaker.
 From June 1953 to February 1954, he was also the second secretary of CPL (for the second time).

 In 1961, Niunka left the Politburo and the Propaganda and Agitation Department, but remained a member of the Central Committee of CPL.
 He devoted his time to the academic work.
 He taught as docent at Vilnius University (1946–1950 and 1961–1968) and edited theoretical journal Komunistas (1961–1970).
 In 1962, he became a corresponding member of the Lithuanian Academy of Sciences (admitted as true member in 1976).
 His research, published as six separate books in 1963–1980, centered on politics of the Catholic Church.
 In 1971, he defended his theses to become a Candidate of Sciences but did not complete all the requirements for the Doctor of Sciences.
 In total, Niunka published 11 books and about 400 articles during his lifetime.

 He was awarded Order of Lenin (twice), Order of the October Revolution, Order of the Red Banner of Labour (twice), Order of the Patriotic War 2nd class, Order of the Badge of Honour.

 Niunka died in Vilnius in 1983 and was buried in Antakalnis Cemetery.